-The Trustees were involved in planning and risk assessments for provision of remote learning, onsite school provision for key worker children and the return of specific year groups from March to July as a result of the Pandemic.
-They have also had oversight of all planning, risk assessments and provision for the return of children to school from September 2020.
+The Trustees were involved in planning and risk assessments for provision of remote learning, onsite school provision for key worker children and the return of children to school from September 2020.

 In order to ensure the Trustees have a breadth of skills to support their role they undertake each year a skills audit to identify areas where the Trust should look to enhance our breadth.
 This identified the need for additional financial expertise.